ghc/ghc/docs/users_guide/glasgow_exts.rst

-You may write programs that use exotic sorts of constraints in instance contexts and superclasses, but to do so you must use ``-XUndecidableInstances`` to signal that you don't mind if the type checker fails to terminate.
+You may write programs that use exotic sorts of constraints in instance contexts and superclasses, but to do so you must use :ghc-flag:`-XUndecidableInstances` to signal that you don't mind if the type checker fails to terminate.

 .. _other-type-extensions: